On monophonic position sets in graphs: Introduction

 We now define the terminology that will be used in this paper.
 By a graph $G = (V,E)$ we mean a finite, undirected simple graph.
-The \emph{distance} $d(u,v)$ between two vertices $u$ and $v$ in a connected graph $G$ is the length of a shortest $u,v$-path in $G$, any such shortest $u,v$-path is a \emph{geodesic}.
+The set of neighbours of a vertex $u$ will be written $N(u)$.
+The \emph{distance} $d(u,v)$ between two vertices $u$ and $v$ in a connected graph $G$ is the length of a shortest $u,v$-path in $G$; any such shortest $u,v$-path is a \emph{geodesic}.
 A path $P$ in $G$ is \emph{induced} or \emph{monophonic} if $G$ contains no chords between non-adjacent vertices of $P$.

 We will denote the subgraph of $G$ induced by a subset $S \subseteq V(G)$ by $G[S]$.
 A vertex is \emph{simplicial} if its neighbourhood induces a clique; in particular every leaf is simplicial.
 We denote the number of simplicial vertices and leaves of a graph $G$ by $\s(G)$ and $\ell (G)$ respectively.
 The \emph{clique number} $\omega (G)$ of $G$ is the number of vertices in a maximum clique in $G$ and the \emph{independence number} $\alpha (G)$ is the number of vertices of a maximum independent set.
 A subset $S \subseteq V(G)$ is an \emph{independent union of cliques} of $G$ if $G[S]$ is a disjoint union of cliques; the number of vertices in a maximum independent union of cliques will be written as $\alpha ^{\omega }(G)$.
 A graph $G$ is a \emph{block graph} if every maximal 2-connected component of $G$ is a clique.